starcitizen42/starcitizen42.github.io/helpfullinks.md

 - [Odyssey Interstellar](https://www.odysseyinterstellar.org/): An economic and industrial expansionist corporation in Star Citizen.
 We have highly active interests in mining, trading, industry, exploration, research, and infrastructure.
 In short, commerce is our goal.
 They have some nice information on thier site!
 I recommend the following app!

-    - [Odyssey Interstellar - Odyssey](https://www.odysseyinterstellar.org/odyssey/planets): This is a great app for finding wreaks and other points of interest on planets and moons.
+    - [Odyssey App](https://www.odysseyinterstellar.org/odyssey/planets): This is a great app for finding wreaks and other points of interest on planets and moons.

 - [Hangar Link](https://hangar.link/): A good website and browser extension to help manage your fleet and see what ships you have in your web hanger if you have a spending problem.